corstian/digital-garden/notes/conferences/SoCraTes 2025, Soltau.md

 - Misunderstanding better
 - Empowering people through IT

-## And
+## Last but not least
 In the margins of the conference I've had conversations with many, many wonderful people.
 I want to thank everyone for sharing their perspectives on a wide variety of topics!
-While I am not going to publicly write about these; know that I will be munching over these and be inspired by them for the time to come!
+While I am not going to publicly write about these now; know that I will be munching over these and be inspired by them for the time to come!